SanjeevaRDodlapati/QeMLflow/.archive/archive/root_cleanup_backup_20250616_091402/FOLDER_REORGANIZATION_IMPLEMENTATION_COMPLETE.md

 ## 🎉 **Conclusion**

-**ChemML folder organization reorganization is COMPLETE and SUCCESSFUL.**
+**QeMLflow folder organization reorganization is COMPLETE and SUCCESSFUL.**

 The project now has:
 - **🏗️ Scalable Architecture**: Ready for unlimited growth